 Lauterbrunnen, Switzerland, is straight out of a storybook.
 The small village of fewer than 3,000 residents is tucked away in a lush green valley textured with trees and wildflowers.
-The valley is surrounded by jagged cliffs, and massive mountains loom above.
+Massive mountains loom above the valley, which is surrounded by gargantuan rock faces and jagged cliffs.

 In Lauterbrunnen, you’ll see waterfalls galore, snowy peaks, and clouds so close you could almost reach out and touch them.

 When you envision Switzerland, you probably think of a place similar to Lauterbrunnen — a mystical land of snow, water, towering trees, and crisp air.
 You’re right.
 But, until you see it for yourself, you might not truly understand what makes Switzerland so breathtaking.

 I was in Lauterbrunnen for a whirlwind weekend, and those brief but magical hours there were some of my favorite travel moments so far.

 There’s something about Lauterbrunnen that truly feels otherworldly.
 Maybe it’s the massive waterfall nearby or the gargantuan mountains that separate the city from the rest of the world.

 In case you need some convincing, here are five reasons why you absolutely must step into the storybook of Lauterbrunnen in the Jungfrau region of Switzerland.
 There’s something there for every traveler — including you, dear reader!

 1. Quintessential Alpine Village

 Lauterbrunnen consists of a small cluster of streets dotted with shops, lodging, small restaurants, and homes.
 The town is far from expansive, but what it lacks in size it makes up for in charm and beauty.
 Both visitors and locals enjoy this beautiful Swiss paradise.